 The safety and efficacy of Monoferric for treatment of iron deficiency anemia (IDA) were evaluated in two randomized, open-label, non-inferiority, actively controlled clinical trials performed in a total of 3050 patients with IDA of different etiologies.3,4

 INNOVATIVE IRON MATRIX STRUCTURE

-Monoferric has a complex matrix structure that enables high iron concentrations for a slow and controlled release based on pre-clinical studies.2
+Monoferric has an innovative matrix structure that enables a slow and controlled release of bioavailable iron.2